 Cookies on the Beholder site

 The Beholder website doesn’t explicitly track your activity, or collect useage analytics.
-Specifically, Google Analytics were removed from the site some years ago because I grew uncomfortable about revealing your private activity here to Google in return for data that I didn’t really need to have.
+Specifically, Google Analytics were removed from the site many years ago because I grew uncomfortable about revealing your private activity here to Google in return for data that I didn’t really need to have.
 Obviously, there’s no surveillance-style ad-tracking going on here either, because there’s no third-party advertising.

 Beholder.uk cookies currently not set in your browser: